top of page

 The Shelburne Nursery School's mission is to provide a safe and nurturing environment, which encourages children to develop socially, emotionally, intellectually and physically.

-The Preschool program focuses on sharing, taking turns, respecting different points of view and talking to solve problems.
-It encourages self-help skills.
+Our program offers children opportunities to explore and learn from each other.
+The classrooms are set up to allow children to take risks.
+Teachers with with children as they are learning skills including sharing, taking turns, respecting different points of view and talking to solve problems.
+They encourage self-help skills.
 The curriculum includes science, social studies, pre-reading and pre-math skills.
 They also work on fine motor and gross motor development.

 A typical day includes free play, circle time which include story, songs and finger play, group time when the students are broken into small groups for activities and exploration, a snack time and outside play time.
 Students go on a couple of field trips and participate in cooking projects.
 Parents and older siblings are encouraged to read a story, share a hobby or do a project.